-The installation of a 1,250-ton high-efficiency chiller to increase the efficiency of supplied chilled water;

-- Upgraded lighting systems in 18 buildings; - Enhanced building control upgrades, and additions to provide for heating, ventilation, and air conditioning temperature setbacks in nine buildings.
+- The installation of a 1,250-ton high-efficiency chiller to increase the efficiency of supplied chilled water; - Upgraded lighting systems in 18 buildings; - Enhanced building control upgrades, and additions to provide for heating, ventilation, and air conditioning temperature setbacks in nine buildings.

-The UESC project has been a success, with annual energy savings within three percent of the original estimates for each of the three full years since completion.
-In FY 2018, an investment grade audit was initiated for potential Phase II UESC projects.
-Planned energy savings projects under consideration include additional lighting and building control upgrades, and chilled water storage improvements.
-BNL will periodically evaluate the potential to install a combined heat and power plant and will recommend going forward if a business case develops to make installation a viable alternative.
+The UESC project has been a success, with annual energy savings within three percent of the original estimates for each of the five full years since completion.
+In FY 2018, an investment grade audit (IGA) was initiated for potential Phase II UESC projects.
+In 2019, the IGA was completed and the process to issue a contract was begun.
+Planned energy savings projects under consideration include additional lighting and building control upgrades, free cooling, and some HVAC improvements for the Chemistry Building.
+BNL continues to periodically evaluate the potential to install a combined heat and power plant and will recommend going forward if a business case develops to make installation a viable alternative.

-To meet the 2025 Scope 3 GHG emissions reduction goal, Scope 3 emissions must be lowered by 5,034 MtCO2e from the FY 2008 baseline of 20,136 MtCO2e.
-Overall, Scope 3 GHG emissions dropped by 1,128 MtCO2e, down seven percent from FY 2017, and 25.6 percent less than the FY 2008 baseline value of 20,136 MtCO2e.
-GHG emissions from electrical transmission and distribution losses decreased 6,696 MtCO2e, accounting for most of the drop.
+To meet the 2025 Scope 3 GHG emissions reduction goal, Scope 3 emissions must be lowered by 5,034 MtCO2e from the FY 2008 base-line of 20,136 MtCO2e.
+Overall, Scope 3 GHG emissions increased by 4,809 MtCO2e, up 32 percent from FY 2018, and two percent less than the FY 2008 baseline value of 20,136 MtCO2e.